so1n/rap/README.md

 # nonce_timeout: The expiration time of nonce, the recommended setting is greater than timeout
 server.load_processor([CryptoProcessor({"demo_id": "xxxxxxxxxxxxxxxx"}, timeout=60, nonce_timeout=120)])
 ```
 ## 4.2.
-Limit the maximum number of conn
+Limit the maximum number of transport
 Server-side use only, you can limit the maximum number of links on the server side, more than the set value will not handle new requests

 ```Python